ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 # Solution:
 # step1.
 Filter the input to English language records
 # step2.
 Eliminate unnecessary content such as punctuation,
-         non-printable chars and small words such as
+#        non-printable chars and small words such as
-         1 letter and 2 letter words
+#        1 letter and 2 letter words
 # step3.
 Extract words used in keywords, title and abstract
 # step4.
 Find most frequently used words

-BEGIN{
+BEGIN {
     FS = "qwqw"
     IGNORECASE = 1